TaylanUB/scheme-bytestructures/README.md

 The size of a descriptor is returned via the procedure `bytestructure-descriptor-size`.
-Some descriptors might have dynamic sizes though, in which case this procedure cannot be used on solely the descriptor; it must be given a bytevector, an offset indicating where the described structure starts in the bytevector, and then the descriptor.
+Some descriptors might have dynamic sizes, in which case this procedure cannot be used on solely the descriptor; it must be given a bytevector, an offset indicating where the described structure starts in the bytevector, and then the descriptor.

     (bytestructure-descriptor-size uint8-v3-v5)
     => 15, because it's 3×5 8-bit integers in total.

     (bytestructure-descriptor-size crazy-descriptor)
-    => error
+    ;;; error

     (bytestructure-descriptor-size bv offset crazy-descriptor)
     => whatever